jcharry/Seta/README.md

 - Limit values of certain properties to prevent exploding simulations
 - Transition to a new world, add some delay so it's not instantaneous

+## LEFT OFF ##
+- 3/30: Need to finish implementing text edit
+- Ideally, combine Behavior Panel, Style Panel, and Edit Text Panel all into one.
+Shoudl be simple.
+Just make a container that shows somethign based on whatever is toggled in the redux store